allegroai/clearml-docs/docs/integrations/keras.md

 ## Examples

-Take a look at ClearML’s Keras examples.
+Take a look at ClearML's Keras examples.
 The examples use Keras and ClearML in different configurations with additional tools like TensorBoard and Matplotlib:
 * [Keras with Tensorboard](../guides/frameworks/keras/keras_tensorboard.md) - Demonstrates ClearML logging a Keras model, and plots and scalars logged to TensorBoard